johnkntran/twitter-tweets/backend/README.md

-# haystax10 Backend
+# twitter-tweets Backend
 It is non-trivial to set up the backend API for a Python server with Apache.
-You probably don't want to do this on your own unless you're committed to launching this product.
+But here are the steps if you need them.

 ## See the Live Demo
 See a live demo at [http://35.227.108.253/twittertweets](http://35.227.108.253/twittertweets/)